CodeURJC-DAW-2019-20/webapp3/README.md

 **Second Entities 👕 💷 💰**

+* Request: A Registered User do a request to a Admin User to upload a product.
+If the admin check the request and all are ok, the product will upload.

-* Products: Our products are clothes and accessories which people can sell or/and buy in the App Web.
+* Product: Our products are clothes and accessories which people can sell or/and buy in the App Web.

+* Brand: In the database the products also grouped by brand.

 * To Buy: Web App products can be bought.